marcduiker/azure-functions-university/lessons/http.md

 |1|Creating a Function App
 |2|Changing the template for GET requests
 |3|Changing the template for POST requests

+> 📝 __Tip__ - If you're stuck at any point you can have a look at the [source code](../src/AzureFunctions.Http/HelloWorldHttpTrigger.cs) in this repository.

 ---

 ## 1. Creating a Function App